eslint/eslint/docs/src/extend/custom-rules.md

 var nodeSourceWithFollowing = sourceCode.getText(node, 0, 2);
 ```

-In this way, you can look for patterns in the JavaScript text itself when the AST isn't providing the appropriate data (such as location of commas, semicolons, parentheses, etc.).
+In this way, you can look for patterns in the JavaScript text itself when the AST isn't providing the appropriate data (such as the location of commas, semicolons, parentheses, etc.).

 #### Accessing Comments